Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays: SAFETY UNDER MEASUREMENT DELAYS

 is bounded in the sense that ${\| e(t) \|_{\infty} \leq \varepsilon}$ for some ${\varepsilon \geq 0}$.
 The prediction error leads to an input disturbance relative to the nominal control input ${u(t) = A(x(t))}$, which yields the closed control loop

-Note that for a Lipschitz continuous controller $A$ with Lipschitz constant $c$, the input disturbance is upper bounded by ${\| d(t) \|_{\infty} \leq c \| e(t) \|_{\infty} \leq c \varepsilon =: \delta}$.
+For a Lipschitz continuous controller $A$ (such as~(\ref{eq:controller_multi_ReLU}) or~(\ref{eq:controller_outlet_ReLU})) with Lipschitz constant $c$, the disturbance is upper bounded by ${\| d(t) \|_{\infty} \leq c \| e(t) \|_{\infty} \leq c \varepsilon =: \delta}$.
 The following theorem summarizes how the disturbance affects safety via the notion of {\em input-to-state safety}~\cite{ames2019issf}.
 For simplicity, we state this theorem only for the safety of multiplicative compartments.